 Family will greet family & friends at a viewing on Thursday, Dec.
 26, 2019 from 6 to 8 at the Potter Funeral Chapel, 228 E. Main Street.
 Emmett, Idaho.
 Visitation will also be held from 12:00 to 12:30 p.m. on Friday, December 27, 2019 with Funeral services following at 1:00 p.m. at the Emmett LDS Stake Center, 980 W. Central Rd.
 Emmett, Idaho.
 Interment will follow at the Emmett Cemetery.

-To send flowers to CONNIE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of CONNIE L. ATKINSON, please visit our floral store.